rdfostrich/article-versioned-reasoning/content/demo.md

 for the S-VM, S-DM and S-VQ queries.
 The table columns indicate the following:

-<span class="comment" data-author="MVS">Explain "semantic layer"</span>

 * _Query_: The subject of the triple pattern that is queried.
 * _Original_: Execution time of the query against the original BEAR-B-daily dataset.
-* _Reduced_: Execution of the query against the derived BEAR-B-daily dataset, without semantic layer.
+* _Reduced_: Execution of the query against the derived BEAR-B-daily dataset, without inference from our semantic layer.
-* _Inferred_: Execution of the query against the derived BEAR-B-daily dataset, with semantic layer.
+* _Inferred_: Execution of the query against the derived BEAR-B-daily dataset, with inference using our semantic layer.
 * _Inference queries_: The number of queries against the OSTRICH store that were performed by the semantic layer.
 * _Inferred normalized _: _Inferred_ execution time divided by the number of _inference queries_.